Dental Implants — Geneva, OH

 Making Dental Implants Affordable

 Just because you don’t use a dental insurance plan doesn’t mean you can’t still make your next tooth replacement affordable.
-For example, we often recommend patients to consider third-party financing options like CareCredit.
+For example, we often recommend patients consider third-party financing options like CareCredit.
 When you enroll, you can pay for more expensive treatments in regular installments, rather than in one lump sum.
 Alternatively, our office’s membership plan provides preventive services at a guaranteed annual rate and discounts on services when you sign up, including for dental implants.

 Dental Implant FAQs